JonathanSeguraXP/Desafio2_DWF_404_G01L_SR230847/README.md

 # Desafio2_DWF_404_G01L_SR230847
 # 📦 User Subscription API

-A Spring Boot RESTful API for managing users and their subscriptions.
-Built with JPA, H2, and tested using JUnit and MockMvc.
+A complete backend project built with Spring Boot that manages users and their subscriptions.
+This repository includes full source code, integration tests, and a clean testing profile for reproducible results.

-## 🚀 Features
+## 📝 Project Description

+This RESTful API allows you to:

-- Create, retrieve, and validate users
+- Create and retrieve users
 - Create and manage subscriptions
 - Activate subscriptions
-- Filter subscriptions by user or status
+- Filter subscriptions by user or active status
-- Full integration and repository testing
+- Validate input data with custom rules

+The project is designed for educational and demo purposes, with clear structure and automated tests to ensure reliability.

 ## 🛠️ Tech Stack